-Keep in mind, these (building) codes are designed to provide the survivability of the people inside the structure.
-There may be some buildings that could suffer damages during these shakes and even be marked as uninhabitable afterward, but they will safeguard the people inside and assure they are protected during an earthquake.
+Keep in mind these (building) codes are designed to provide the survivability of the people inside the structure.
+There may be some buildings that could suffer damage during these shakes and even be marked as uninhabitable afterward, but they will safeguard the people inside and ensure they are protected during an earthquake.

 What Are the Chances of Earthquakes Hitting Las Vegas?

 You’re ready to fill up (or drain) your wallets and have a good time, but now this idea of an earthquake is in the back of your mind.
 So, what are the chances of an earthquake in Las Vegas anyway?
 The fact is, Nevada is the third state on the list in the country for large earthquakes.
 Only California and Alaska have more tremors and earthquakes.

 Several factors of the tectonic plates contribute to Nevada’s vulnerability.
 Not to mention, there are fault lines crisscrossing throughout the state.

 In the past 150 years, there have been about 76 earthquakes with magnitudes of 5.5 and greater in Nevada.

 Unfortunately, The US Geological Society warns residents to expect occasional quakes down the road.
 In the next 3 decades, there is a seven percent probability of an 8.0 magnitude or greater earthquake hitting the San Andreas fault near the Nevada state line in California.